 Name Age Position with the Company Director Since

-Hervé Hoppenot 56 Chairman of the Board, President and Chief Executive Officer 2014
+Hervé Hoppenot 57 Chairman of the Board, President and Chief Executive Officer 2014

-Julian C. Baker 49 Lead Independent Director 2001
+Julian C. Baker 50 Lead Independent Director 2001

-Jean-Jacques Bienaimé 62 Director 2015
+Jean-Jacques Bienaimé 63 Director 2015

-Paul A. Brooke 70 Director 2001
+Paul A. Brooke 71 Director 2001

-Paul J. Clancy 54 Director 2015
+Paul J. Clancy 55 Director 2015

-Wendy L. Dixon, Ph.D 60 Director 2010
+Wendy L. Dixon, Ph.D 61 Director 2010

-Paul A. Friedman, M.D 73 Director 2001
+Paul A. Friedman, M.D 74 Director 2001

-Hervé Hoppenot joined the Company as the President and Chief Executive Officer in January 2014.
+Hervé Hoppenot joined the Company as the President and Chief Executive Officer and a Director in January 2014 and was appointed Chairman of the Board in May 2015.
 Mr. Hoppenot served as the President of Novartis Oncology, Novartis Pharmaceuticals Corporation, the U.S. subsidiary of Novartis AG, a pharmaceutical company, from January 2010 to January 2014.
 Prior to that, Mr. Hoppenot served in other executive positions at Novartis Pharmaceuticals Corporation, serving from September 2006 to January 2010 as Executive Vice President, Chief Commercial Officer of Novartis Oncology and Head of Global Product Strategy & Scientific Development of Novartis Pharmaceuticals Corporation and from 2003 to September 2006 as Senior Vice President, Head of Global Marketing of Novartis Oncology.
 Prior to joining Novartis, Mr. Hoppenot served in various increasingly senior roles at Aventis S.A. (formerly Rhône-Poulenc S.A.), a pharmaceutical company, including as Vice President Oncology US of Aventis Pharmaceuticals, Inc. from 2000 to 2003 and Vice President US Oncology Operations of Rhone-Poulenc Rorer Pharmaceuticals, Inc. from 1998 to 2000.